yvzsrt/jenkins/README.md

-# jenkins
+# Jenkins Pipeline Scripts
-Jenkins pipeline codes
+These are the files that i developed while studying or working with Jenkins.